-Most people are probably aware that batteries can’t be recycled in domestic recycle bins and that they shouldn’t be thrown away in general waste bins either.
+Most people are probably aware that batteries can’t be recycled in domestic recycling bins and that they shouldn’t be thrown away in general waste bins either.
 The reason is that they can cause issues in landfill sites leaking chemicals into the soil.

-Instead you can find your nearest battery recycling point online here 🙂
+Instead, you can find your nearest battery recycling point online here 🙂

 So there are some of our top tips for being brilliant recyclers at home.
-But as a manufacturer we also have a responsibility to make sure when we make our soups it’s as environmentally friendly as we can possibly make it.
+But as a manufacturer, we also have a responsibility to make sure when we make our soups it’s as environmentally friendly as we can possibly make it.